Samplasion/gymtracker/README.md

 ## Contributing

-### Localization

-You can help translate GymTracker by registering to [my Accent instance](https://intl.samplasion.js.org).

 ### Updating the database

 Once you make changes to the schema in `lib/db`, update the database version int